Isha-2001/Sentiment-Analysis/README.md

 - Expansion of chat abbreviations (e.g., LOL → laughing out loud)
 - Punctuation removal and lemmatization for better text representation
 - Tokenization of tweets
-- Extraction and visualization of common hashtags by sentiment
+- Feature Extraction: Converting text into numerical features using techniques like TF-IDF.
-- Decision Tree classifier for sentiment prediction
+- Model Training: Training a Decision Tree classifier on the processed data.
+- Evaluation: Assessing model performance using appropriate metrics.

 ## Getting Started